 These lists of "adverse events" can look frightening because they include so many problems, ranging from minor to life-threatening.
-The thing to remember is that this section lists everything that happened to hundreds or thousands of people (and sometimes also animals when the drug was in the early phases of testing) regardless of whether these events actually had any connection to the medicine.
+The thing to remember is that this section lists everything that happened to hundreds or thousands of people (and sometimes also animals when the drug was in the early phases of testing).
 You may experience some of the side effects on the list or none at all.
 Even the effects listed as being most frequent do not affect everyone who takes the medicine.

 Your health care provider probably will mention some of the side effects that you should watch for, but every person is different and it is impossible to tell in advance what you will experience.
 If you tend to have problems with one body system (such as your skin or stomach), you may be particularly interested in seeing how many people had problems in that area.
 Many side effects that are troublesome during the first days or weeks that you take the medicine may disappear later.